cbarkinozer/Spring/Documentation/ReflectionHateoasTransaction.md

  }
 ```

-# Transaction
-The transaction is a error safe operation block.

-Transactions follow the ACID properties:
-Atomicity: If all steps are successful commit, at least one error happens rollback (all or nothing).
-Consistency: The results are consistent, results same everytime.
-Isolation: Transactions should not be concurrent and affect each other at the same time.
-Durability: Once the transaction happened, it stays happened.

-In Spring declerative transactions are used (using predefined annotations).
-Declarative programming is writing the code in a way that it describes what is wanted to do, and not how it is wanted to do.
-Declarative transactions means separating transaction management from the business code.

-**Transaction Annotations**

-**Real-life Examples**

 ## Spring Data Jpa Audit
 Enabling auditing (of entities) with Spring Data Jpa’s @CreatedDate and @LastModified.
 Spring Data Jpa provides auditing feature which includes @CreateDate, @CreatedBy, @LastModifiedDate, and @LastModifiedBy.